collectionspace/Tools/qa-webapp-tests/README.md

 sudo gem install capybara-webkit
 ```
 Finally, uncomment lines 52 - 57 in features/support/env.rb to run cucumber headless with capybara web-kit.

-NB: There is a problem with the suggest tests failing on headless for Macs on both poltergeist and capybara-webkit.
-Also, it may have problems later on with other interactive javascript features that we have not tested yet.

 ## V. Using Chrome instead of Firefox